Why This Recipe Works

 Kosher salt and freshly ground black pepper

-To make the dressing: Whisk together lime juice, fish sauce, sesame oil, sugar, and chili in a small bowl.
+To Make the Dressing: Whisk together lime juice, fish sauce, sesame oil, sugar, and chile in a small bowl.
 Set aside.

 Light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
+When all charcoal is lit and covered with gray ash, pour out and arrange coals on one side of charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Score duck skin diagonally every 1/2-inch.
 Season breast liberally all over with salt and pepper.
 Place duck breast on hot side of grill, skin side down, and cook until skin has browned and crisped, 5 to 7 minutes.
 Flip and brown on other side, about 4 minutes.
-Move duck to cool side of grill, cover, and continue to cook until an instant read thermometer registers 130 degrees when inserted into middle of breast.
+Move duck to cool side of grill, cover, and continue to cook until an instant-read thermometer registers 130°F (54°C) when inserted into middle of breast.
 Remove duck from grill and let rest for 5 to 10 minutes.